erprogs/GenConViT/README.md

 }
 ```

-## Acknowledgement
+## FUNDING

 This research was funded by Addis Ababa University Research Grant for the Adaptive Problem-Solving Research.
 Reference number RD/PY-183/2021.
-Grant number AR/048/2021.
+Grant number AR/048/2021, and the Research Foundation—Flanders (FWO under project grant G0A2523N), the Flemish government (COM-PRESS project, within the relanceplan Vlaamse Veerkracht), IDLab (Ghent University—imec), Flanders Innovation and Entrepreneurship (VLAIO), and the European Union.